xiaoshihou514/xiaoshihou514.github.io/ndpc/syntax-gotchas.md

 - When do I use the `tick` rule?

-  - You can use it whenever you feel like to, but you _MUST_ use it if you are existing a box, _AND_ your next line does not make it clear by deindenting.
+  - You can use it whenever you feel like to, but you _MUST_ use it if you are exiting a box, _AND_ your next line does not make it clear by deindenting.
 See below:

   ```
   bar(y)      [premise]